margaretmf/margaretmf.github.io/creativewriting.md

 There's a whole world inside of you of thinks you love There's an entire world out there waiting to be known

+I love you like a star in the darkness of the night
+I love you like a morning star ready to start the day I hope to be with you both day and night

 <br>

 ## Leaves ##